UNINETTSigma2/documentation/training/material/2022-autumn-best-practices/q-and-a-day2.md

 1. What if the program I want to run is a script(not a compiled program), e.g. Python.
 Commands like ldd will not work in that cas.
-     - One trick would be to see if the program/script calls any libaries that make parrallel porcessing possible.
+     - One trick would be to see if the program/script calls any libaries that make parallel porcessing possible.
      - if this is a self contained script that does not call libraries, you could `grep -r` for text like `mpi` or `multiprocessing`
      - good point above but it can be difficult to inspect dependencies/libraries of the script as they may not be really "visible". what I would do and this is not elegant, is to launch it and I would ask `top`/`htop` and check how many cores are actually busy.
 Alternatively I would use `seff` after the job is done to check the statistics.

-2. Yesterday we saw the `top` command, is it possible to see the full command used ?, e.g. if an argument like parrallel is used. when i use top I see only the executables name
+2. Yesterday we saw the `top` command, is it possible to see the full command used ?, e.g. if an argument like parallel is used. when i use top I see only the executables name
      - with top/htop you can see the PID (process ID) of each process. then you could ask `ps` to give you info about that process. example for a process 12345: `ps 12345`
      -  You could try `top -c` to show the full command.
         - nice!
 I did not know that. that's much nicer than the "ps"-detour